NXX99/UTubeTrollKiller/readme.md

 ## Step 1

-Clone this repository and CD into it, and run `node index.js`, and you should be seeing a slew of channel IDs separated by commas and spaces.
+Clone this repository and CD into it, and run `node index.js`, fill out the prompts, and you should be seeing a screen showing channel information.
 It's best to let it run for a few minutes before stopping.

 ## Step 2

-Kill the script using the CTRL + C or ALT + Q Keyboard combinations, and open `idlist.txt`.
+Kill the script using the CTRL + C or ALT + Q Keyboard combinations, and open your newly made `idlist.txt`, which, for example, if you put YFGA in the first prompt, the filenames would start with YFGA.
 You should see something similar to this:

 ![Sample screenshot of an idlist.txt file](images/steps/01.png)

 Copy the file's contents.

+> ###Note: The other two files, which end in namelist.txt and cmblist.txt are generated to share with people online.

 ## Step 3